tsteelesql/AI_Experiments/StarWarsLifeCounter_Day2/readme.md

 # Star Wars Life Counter
 A simple GUI application to track players' lives in a game of Star Wars.

+#### Initial Prompt
+Act as an expert python programmer.
+Write code using python for a Star Wars life counter application.
+It should set starting life to 30 and support two players.
+Have buttons to raise and lower life totals, an indicator of the current first player, which can be updated, and a toggle for having the "Force", which either or both players may have at the same time.
+Pack all buttons using a grid, and use Tkfont or similar to allow the labels in buttons to scale as the window is expanded.

 ## Description
 This script creates a simple graphical user interface (GUI) for tracking players' lives in a game of Star Wars.
 It allows users to add or subtract lives from each player, toggle their force abilities, and switch between the two players.
 The background color of the GUI changes based on which player is currently selected.